Only logged in customers who have purchased this product may leave a review.

 Echinacea tablets should be taken at the first sign of a cold or illness to help prevent it’s symptoms, though it will not necessarily stop you getting a cold.
 It is an over the counter medication that can be found in most pharmacies and also in natural remedy shops.
 Although its effectiveness is debated there is evidence to suggest it is an effective way to prevent cold and flu symptoms and reduce the longevity of the cold.

 Echinacea tablets can be used to help prevent a flu, cold or virus when you first experience symptoms.

-Echinacea tablets containing echinacea extract do seem to have an effect on the immune system, your body’s defense against germs.
+Echinacea tablets containing echinacea extract do seem to have an effect on the immune system and your body’s defence against germs.
 Research shows it increases the number of white blood cells, which fight infections.
 The general conclusion is that echinacea had a very slight benefit in preventing colds.

-Take 1 echinacea tablet 3 times a day.
+When you buy Echinacea tablets online, or from your local pharmacy, take 1 tablet 3 times a day.
 Start at the first signs of a common cold.